 One his father’s students, Sayyed Burhan ud-Din Muhaqqiq Termazi, became Rumi’s mentor later on.
 Under Termazi’s tutelage, he practiced Sufism for years until Termazi’s death around 1240 to 1241.
 From then on, Rumi slowly started being a public figure as a jurist giving sermons in Konya.

 For centuries, Rumi’s reputation has grew past national and ethnic boundaries.
 His works have been translated in numerous dialects and mediums including Russian, German, Urdu, Turkish, Arabic, French, Italian and Spanish.
 One of his works, the Mathnawi, is considered one of the greatest poems written in Persian language.
-Rumi is also described as the most popular and best-selling poet in the United States.
+Rumi was also noted as one of the most popular and best-selling poets in the United States.

 Listed below is our collection of images for Rumi quotes and sayings.